FuzzySecurity/Fermion/README.md

 npm start
 ```

-You can compile your own release package with "electron-packager" by navigating to the application folder and issuing the following command.
+You can also compile your own release package with "electron-packager" by navigating to the application folder and issuing the following command.

 ```
 electron-packager . --icon assets\img\fermion.ico